-EquityLine Mortgage Investment Corporation (the "Company") is a mortgage investment corporation domiciled in Canada.
+Equityline Mortgage Investment Corporation (the "Company") is a mortgage investment corporation domiciled in Canada.
 The Company is incorporated under the laws of the Province of Ontario.
 The registered office of the Company is Suite 338 - 550 Highway 7 Avenue East, Richmond Hill, Ontario L4B 3Z4.
-The Company was managed by EquityLine Service Corporation ("the Manager").
+The Company was managed by Equityline Service Corporation (the "Manager").
 The Series A preference shares of the Company are listed on the Jamaica Stock Exchange (JSE) under the symbol "ELMIC".
+The Manager has committed to fund any shortfalls that may occur in the next three hundred and sixty-six days from the statement of financial position date.